meee1/build/configs/u1/sim/README.txt

   56 bytes from 61.149.9.232: icmp_seq=9 time=10 ms
   10 packets transmitted, 10 received, 0% packet loss, time 10100 ms

+Last, you can remove the bridge: sudo ip link delete nuttx0 sudo dhclient eth0

+Note, Don't use WIFI which can't work well with bridge.

 That's it.